Microscopic and hydrodynamic correlation in 1d hard rod gas: Hydrodynamic scale correlations of the mass density

 on ballistic space-time scale ($\mt X \sim \mt t$), where the effective velocity is

 and the coarse grained mass density is $\varrho(\mt X,\mtt) = \int dv ~\mfb{f}(\mt X,v, \mt t)$ which essentially is same as in Eq.~\eqref{def:rho_cg}.
-We are interested to compute the space-time correlation $\mc C$ of coarse grained mass density defined in Eq.~\eqref{def:hd_corr}.
+We are interested in computing the space-time correlation $\mc C$ of coarse grained mass density defined in Eq.~\eqref{def:hd_corr}.
 For each microscopic configuration $\{X_i,v_i\}$ of the rods chosen from the initial ensemble, one can construct the coarse-grained density $\mf f(\mt X,v,0)$ which is clearly fluctuating.
-It can be shown that \cite{AnupamMFT}, the probability of $\mf f(\mtX,v,0)$ can be described by a large deviation form chaterized by an appropriate Free energy functional $\mc F^{\rm r}[\mf f(\mt Y,v,0)]$
+It can be shown that \cite{AnupamMFT}, the probability of $\mf f(\mtX,v,0)$ can be described by a large deviation form characterized by an appropriate Free energy functional $\mc F^{\rm r}[\mf f(\mt Y,v,0)]$

 where the delta function ensures the mass normalization.

 As the rods move under the microscopic collision dynamics, the fluctuating phase space density evolves and generates space-time correlation.
 Since, by definition the above hydro-scale correlation is related to the microscopic mass density correlation $\msc C(Z,t;Z',t')=\left \langle \rho(Z,t) \rho(Z',t')\right \rangle_c$ as in Eq.~\eqref{rel:corr-macro-micro}, one can use it to compute the hydro-scale correlation.
 The micro-scale correlations are computed in Sec.~\ref{sec:3}.
 Another way to compute the hydro-scale correlation is BMFT \cite{doyon2023ballistic}.
 In this section we compute, hydro-scale correlation $\mc C(X,t;Y,t')$ using both, microscopic theory and BMFT, and compare results from the two methods.